 Its Area Is Divided Between 3 Countries

-- China-administered Kashmir, known as Aksai Chin and Trans-Karakoram Tract that consists of two regions- Aksai Chin and Trans-Karakoram Tract and covers roughly 15% of the total area of the region.
+- and China (Aksai Chin and Trans-Karakoram Tract)- covering roughly 15% of the total area of the region.

 It Has 8 Languages

-Kashmir is a region characterized by linguistic diversity, with multiple languages spoken by its inhabitants.
-The prominent languages of Kashmir include Kashmiri (spoken in the Kashmir Valley), Urdu (the most widely spoken language of Kashmir), Dogri (spoken in the Jammu region of India), Punjabi (spoken in areas near the state border with Punjab), Ladakhi (spoken in the mountainous region of Ladakh), Balti and Dardi (spoken in the Baltistan region of Pakistan), and Pahari (a group of languages spoken in the hilly border regions of India and Pakistan).
+The languages of Kashmir include Urdu (the most widely spoken language of Kashmir), Dogri (spoken in the Jammu region of India), Punjabi (spoken in areas near the state border with Punjab), Ladakhi (spoken in the mountainous region of Ladakh), Balti and Dardi (spoken in the Baltistan region of Pakistan), and Pahari (a group of languages spoken in the hilly border regions of India and Pakistan).

 Religions

-Kashmir is a region with diverse religious beliefs.
 The majority of the population follows Islam, with a significant presence of Hindus, Sikhs, and Buddhists.
-Islam is the predominant religion, introduced in the 14th century, and holds a significant place in Kashmiri society.
-Hinduism has a historical connection to the region, especially in Jammu.
-Sikhism has followers in areas closer to Punjab, while Buddhism has a significant presence in Ladakh.
-Christianity also has a minority presence.
+Islam is most widely spread in Pakistan’s Kashmir and the northern and southern parts of Jammu and Kashmir.
+Hinduism is predominant in areas closer to Punjab, while Buddhism has a significant presence in Ladakh and Aksai Chin.

 State Animals Of Kashmir

 Speaking of fun facts about Kashmir, we can’t forget about the state animals.
-The state animal of Jammu and Kashmir, which is the Indian-administered part of Kashmir, is the Hangul or Kashmir stag (Cervus hanglu).
-Hangul is a critically endangered species and is native to the region.
-It is a beautiful species of deer with distinctive antlers and is known for its majestic presence.
+The state animal of Jammu and Kashmir, which (the Indian part) is the Hangul or Kashmir stag, which is unfortunately a critically endangered species .

-In Pakistani-administered Azad Jammu and Kashmir, the state animal is the Markhor (Capra falconeri).
-Markhor is a large species of wild goats and is known for its impressive twisted horns.
-It is also found in other regions of Pakistan, Afghanistan, and Tajikistan.
+In Azad Jammu and Kashmir (Pakistan) the state animal is the Markhor (Capra falconeri), wild goats known for its impressive twisted horns.

 Facts About The Dispute In Kashmir